 To view a recording of a previous Expo Prep workshop, please click here.
 (Please note this recording is focused on virtual career fair attendance.
-Please check Handshake for an upcoming event to help you prepare to attend an in person expo)
+Please check 12twenty for an upcoming event to help you prepare to attend an in person expo)

 Learn and practice how to prepare for and best articulate your skills and experiences during an interview.
 Students will be able to:

 - Demonstrate professional behavior(s), including preparedness, professional attire, and appropriate follow-up

 - Develop confidence in verbal and non-verbal communication related to interviewing skills.

 To view a recording of a previous Interview workshop, please click here.

 Professionalism in the Workplace